 Explaining the incidence of surgical errors.
 A researcher working with a national nursing organization forged the opportunity to collect a wealth of data on the occurrence of wrong-site surgeries (e.g., removal of the wrong kidney) as well as on staffing, staff education, and climate in several hundred US hospitals.
 She sought to assemble these many types of objective and subjective data into a model that could help predict incidence of these catastrophic errors.
 Because such errors are rare given the vast number of surgeries performed, standard linear regression would have been ineffectual.
 We helped her devise more general linear models -- using logistic and Poisson regression -- that were more sensitive to distinctions between the rare and the "extremely rare."
 We also advised on scale development (combining survey responses into scale scores for greatest validity and reliability) and on model specification (maximizing the model's stability and sensitivity by choosing the most promising variables and the best number to include).

 Making medical office procedures more efficient.
 An internal medicine practice kept detailed records on telephone contacts with patients but lacked the ability to analyze the data in depth.
-We used analysis of variance, time series modeling, and data visualizations to identify peaks and lulls with regard to specific times of year, week, and day.
+We used analysis of variance, time series modeling, and data visualizations to identify peaks and lulls at specific times of year, week, and day.
 We also helped the clinicians evaluate the effect of changes in office practices over time.
 Our report helped the office to plan its level of staff availability and thus achieve greater efficiency in its contacts with patients.
 We also gave them tools to plan schedules so that the staff members most able to handle specific types of questions (on prescriptions, referrals, etc.) would be able to match cyclical demands.